Penn Carey Law - Logo

 A Penn Carey Law education prepares you to seize emerging opportunities and craft unique, dynamic careers.
 We are the most interdisciplinary law school in the nation, with a curriculum focused on preparing students for new careers that integrate the law and business, economics, education, healthcare, technology, social science, and more.

-At Penn Carey Law, you will receive a truly innovative legal education that prepares graduates to succeed in a world in which lawyers must expertly navigate diverse fields to serve their clients and address urgent issues affecting communities around the globe.
+At Penn Carey Law, you will receive an innovative legal education that prepares graduates to succeed in a world in which lawyers must expertly navigate diverse fields to serve their clients and address urgent issues affecting communities around the globe.

 Over 150 students graduate each year with joint degrees or certificates that propel them along varied career paths.
 Even if you choose not to pursue a joint degree or certificate, you have opportunities to take up to four classes at Penn’s world-class graduate and professional schools, all of which are a short walk from the Law School.